ZirconiaCubed3v2/Proxler/README.md

 - DISCORDSERVER: The name of the discord server to attach this instance of the bot to
 - DISCORDTOKEN: The token generated in the discord developer portal
 - CHANNELID: The ID of the channel you want the bot to live in
+- TEMPLATENODE: The node that contains all the OEM install templates

 ## Modules
 Make sure to install the modules in requirements.txt and all that good stuff